-The following information identifies the Natick, MA public water source as well as some potential water quality issues that may benefit from a water filter or water softener system.
-For private wells, you should have your water tested for both aesthetic and potential health threat contaminants in the water and analyzed before deciding if, or what type of water filter system you should consider installing.
+The following information identifies potential water quality issues that may benefit from a water filter or water softener system in Natick.
+For private wells, you should have your water tested for both aesthetic and potential health threat contaminants in the water.

 CARTRIDGE STYLE WATER FILTER

 There are various types and sizes of water filter cartridges with differentiating features relating to what you are trying to mechanically remove from the water.
 These filters do not work on removing dissolved impurities from the water as other technologies must be used for this purpose.

 SEDIMENT CARTRIDGE WATER FILTER , as their name implies, are for removing sediment (particulate matter) from the water supply.
 The key characteristics relate to the micron rating of the filter designed to remove particles at or greater than a specified size and also capacity in terms of how long the sediment filter will work before it is no longer able to remove sediment.
 Specifying a micron rating that is too small for installation at the water’s point of entry into your home, for example, may cause an unacceptable drop in water pressure.
 Specifying a micron rating that is not small enough may produce less than optimal results in keeping sediment out of your water supply.
 Sometimes trial and error becomes the route to determining what works best in your situation.
 Experienced water treatment professionals have the benefit of many years of trial and error and will usually know what will work best in different situations.